RomanCui/ImageClassifier/README.md

     <img width="300" src="https://github.com/RomanCui/BigBrainModels/blob/main/assets/%20MNISTDDExamples.png"></a>
   </p>
 </div>
-Accuracy: 98% on the classification task for MNISTDD-RGB <br>
+Accuracy: 98% on the classification task <br>
-Accuracy: 89% on the IOU task for MNISTDD-RGB
+Accuracy: 89% on the IOU task(success is only true if the IOU predction is exactly the same as the label, all pixels have to overlab. success rate is not calculated based on area)

 ## 6. Image Segmentation
 Codebase: https://github.com/RomanCui/BigBrainModels/tree/main/Segmentation <br>
 Running instruction: Download the dataset from https://drive.google.com/drive/u/0/folders/1cBuMzH4ysD_pnJi8MjeDFyy5cH_DJQwK and upload the folder in your google drive.
 Upload segmentation_train.ipynb to google colab for training and segmentation_test.ipynb for testing.
 Run with gpu in colab.

+#### Design:
+The model uses U-Net

+#### Result:
+Accuracy: 94% on correct prediction for object pixels.
+Background pixels are not included in the accuracy calculation.